Operators of solid waste facilities are required to be certified. See below for additional information on these requirements.

 Operator Certification Courses

-Administrative Continuance will expire as of June 30, 2024-please see letter here regarding this matter that was sent to individuals with this extension.
-By that time, you will need to demonstrate that you obtained 24 Continuing Education Units (C.E.U)s and submit a renewal form to maintain your certification.
-Failure to meet this deadline could require you to retake the certification course and corresponding exam to regain your certification(s).
+Operators are required to demonstrate that they’ve obtained 24 Continuing Education Units (C.E.U)s and submit a renewal form to maintain their certifications.
+Failure to take a class and submit a renewal could require you to retake the certification course and corresponding exam to regain your certification(s).

 To sign up for these classes through SWANA or NMRC, click the course name below to navigate to the registration page for SWANA or NMRC: